What’s New 2016 At Put-in-Bay?

 Owners Carl and Chris Krueger started a massive renovation on the property last fall and have worked all winter to get their popular enterprise back in operation for this coming season.
 They figured a renovation was in order since they’re celebrating their 20th anniversary this year.
-Not only has the exterior been changed, but the beautiful beer brewing tanks have been moved upstairs and the downstairs will be all new when completed.
+Not only has the exterior been changed, but the beautiful beer brewing tanks have been moved upstairs, and the downstairs will be all new when completed.

-Just out of town at the corner of Concord Ave. and Langram Rd. you’ll find a new condo development which is being built for owners who want to enjoy the island, but don’t want short-time rentals.
-Banyon Cove is offering much-needed housing for everyone from boaters who have given up their boats, but still, want to be on the island to young islanders who work on the island and need a place to live.
+Just out of town at the corner of Concord Ave. and Langram Rd.
+You’ll find a new condo development that is being built for owners who want to enjoy the island but don’t want short-time rentals.
+Banyon Cove offers much-needed housing for everyone, from boaters who have given up their boats but still want to be on the island to young islanders who work on the island and need a place to live.

 If you have been down to Fox’s or Duggan’s Dock, better known as the Jet Dock, you find the parking area there is being changed from asphalt to concrete.
 We’re looking forward to the opening of the Crew’s Nest’s adult pool located between the clubhouse and their larger pool on Victory Ave.
 Landscaping work was ongoing in April, plus some early birds even put out some lounge chairs on the deck next to the pool.
-Sadly, some things that are new are not necessarily for the best, but still necessary.
-Two large Pin Oaks on Monument property had to removed in April.
-Officials say they hated to take the trees down, but unfortunately, they were diseased and interfering with utility lines.
-The corner will definitely take on a new look. information.

-Rental.
-Also, E’s Carts is no more but has been replaced with E Carts in the same location.
-While at the Lime Kiln stop at Dockside and check out the new Put-in-Bay Ferry schedule T-shirts.
+Out at the Lime Kiln Dock, crews have been busy working on a new taxi and bus loading area across the street next to Island Bike Rental.
+Also, E’s Carts are no longer replaced with E Carts in the exact location.
+While at the Lime Kiln, stop at Dockside and check out the new Put-in-Bay Ferry schedule T-shirts.
 One of the new things on the island which caught our eye is the new garage Joey Wolf is putting up behind the Anchor Inn.
 Upstairs will be an office.
-Roger Miller is doing the work and it really makes for a good match with the house.
+Roger Miller is doing the work, which makes for a good match with the house.

-year.
-We hear there are new owners, Kim and Steve Snyder, at Del Sol at Harbor Square, plus there’s going to be other things happening at Harbor Square this summer.
+Realtor Rudy Cooks has opened an office in the terminal at Put-in-Bay Airport.
+Island Hardware has 500 new hardware items this year.
+We hear there are new owners, Kim and Steve Snyder, at Del Sol at Harbor Square, plus other things will happen at Harbor Square this summer.
 More details to come.
 Keith and Michele Blumensaadt have opened Axel’s Waterfront Cafe at the South Bass Island State Park.
 It was formally Joe’s Darn Good Food.